Last update: 26 Sept, 2022

 After two quiet years on the coast and islands, visitors from across the globe are once again choosing to spend their holidays soaking in a bit of “la dolce vita” on Capri and the Amalfi Coast.
-There is a festive air and hotels, shops, and restaurants once again bustle with clients but with a new wave of crowds comes the need to plan your visit in advance to avoid hassles and disappointment once you arrive.
+The area is very busy with visitors through the end of October, but this is the season of unpredictable weather so make sure you have a backup plan just in case the skies turn dark.

-We’ve put together some tips and suggestions for planning your vacation on Capri and the Amalfi Coast for summer 2022 so your time here is seamless and stressfree.
+We’ve put together some tips and suggestions for planning your vacation on Capri and the Amalfi Coast for fall so your time here is seamless and stress-free.

 The Circumvesuviana is a local commuter rail line that connects Naples and Sorrento; it generally runs on time and there are frequent departures.
 Keep in mind, however, that it is often overcrowded so you may have to stand much of the way (about an hour) and there is no air conditioning on most trains.
 It’s an easy way to make the shorter trip between Sorrento and Pompeii, but is not a great option to travel between Sorrento and Naples, especially if you have bags with you.
 Opt instead for the Campania Express, the tourist train that runs on the same line but has air conditioning and is less crowded.
 There are fewer departures, however.